jibrelnetwork/ethereum-qr-code/README.md

 # Ethereum Address QR Generator

-This plugin is implements a convenient way to generate a [ethereum address link out of the provided parameters based on EIP67](https://github.com/ethereum/EIPs/issues/67).
+This plugin implements a convenient way to generate a [ethereum address link out of the provided parameters based on EIP67](https://github.com/ethereum/EIPs/issues/67).

 On top of the string generation the QR code is generated based on this link.
 The [qrcode plugin](https://www.npmjs.com/package/qrcode) is used for this.